 What is the best home remedy to clean jewelry?

-These trusted everyday items are just as good as (if not better than) jewelry cleaner, and you probably already have most of them in the house.
-For the ultimate sparkle, you can use them in combination with jewelry cleaning products like the Diamond Dazzle Stik, a stone shining pen with thousands of five-star reviews on Amazon.
+These trusted everyday items are just as good as (if not better than) jewelry cleaners, and you probably already have most of them in the house.
+For the ultimate sparkle, you can use them in combination with jewelry cleaning products like ultrasonic jewelry cleaners or the Diamond Dazzle Stik, a stone shining pen with thousands of five-star reviews on Amazon.

 Here’s how to clean jewelry with aluminum foil: Simply line a small bowl with it.
 Fill the bowl with hot water and mix in one tablespoon of bleach-free powdered laundry detergent (not liquid), like Tide.
 Put the jewelry in the solution and let it soak for one minute.
 Rinse well and air-dry.
 This procedure makes use of the chemical process known as ion exchange, which can also be used to clean silverware.
 (By the way, putting aluminum foil in your dishwasher makes your dishes sparkle, too.)